sergueyarellano/datmouth/docs/devs.md

 # Getting started

-Clone the repo and `npm install` to install node dependencies.
+Clone or fork the repo and `npm install` to install node dependencies.

 Now you can open a terminal and